How we test child car seats

 How to fit a child car seat – our handy videos help remind you how to fit your seat safely

-Our testing includes an ergonomic assessment of each seat to make sure your child will be in the best position when they travel.
+Our car seat testing includes an ergonomic assessment of each seat to make sure your child will be in the best position when travelling.
+Any seats that hold your baby too upright, especially baby car seats, will have points deducted.

-- Space Experts check how roomy the seat is for your child and how much space they'll have to grow, as well as the head support.
+- Space Experts check how roomy the seat is for your child and how much space they'll have to grow, as well as how the head support padding works.

 - Space in the car How much space a car seat takes up is important, too.
-If it takes up too much there may be none left over to safely transport other children, or even space for the passenger in the front seat.
+If it takes up too much, there may be none left over to safely transport other children, or it could impact space for the passenger in the front seat.

-- Comfort for the child This covers how much support there is for the child's legs, the padding and their view.
+- Comfort for the child This covers how much support there is for the child's legs, the padding.
+Also their view from the seat, as you don't want children tempted to lean forward out of their seat.

 Car seat safety features – find out how a car seat protects your little one